Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Experiments

-With 16\,M environment steps (default budget: 20\,M), a multi-step MLP critic underperforms the Transformer critic; policy-side chunking with an MLP yields only modest gains (Figs.~\ref{fig: policy chunking}, \ref{fig:abl-c}).
-In contrast, adding chunking to the Transformer critic helps: the best setting uses chunk length $4$, converges by $\approx\!10$\,M steps, reaches $99.5\%$ final success, and shows no late-stage divergence across seeds (Fig.~\ref{fig:abl-d}).
-We report this primarily to demonstrate compatibility between a Transformer critic and policy-side chunking; chunking itself is not our focus.
-The MLP critic also suffers causal leakage: because it consumes fixed-length segments, $Q(s_t,a_t)$ is
+\textbf{Comparison to Multi-step MLP (Reinforcement Learning with Action Chunking).} With 16M environment steps (vs.\ our default 20M), a multi-step MLP critic consistently underperforms the Transformer critic, and policy-side chunking with an MLP yields only modest gains (Figs.~\ref{fig: policy chunking}, \ref{fig:abl-c}).
+These policy-side baselines follow Q-Chunking (QC)~\citep{li2025reinforcement}: we keep the action-chunking policy but drop the offline behavior-cloning constraint to match our online off-policy setting.
+In contrast, chunking the \emph{Transformer} critic is consistently beneficial: the best configuration (chunk length $4$) converges by $\approx$10M steps, reaches $99.5\%$ final success, and shows no late-stage divergence across seeds (Fig.~\ref{fig:abl-d}).
+Since the policy is identical across QC-style settings, comparing Fig.~\ref{fig:abl-c} to Fig.~\ref{fig:abl-d} isolates the advantage of a sequence-conditioned critic under the same chunked policy.
+We include these results primarily to show compatibility between a Transformer critic and policy-side chunking; policy chunking itself is not our focus.

-effectively conditioned on $(s_t,a_{t:t+n})$, thereby ``peeking'' at future actions $a_{t+1:t+n}$~\citep{li2025reinforcement}.
-Our Transformer critic applies a causal mask so each token attends only to positions $t'\!\le\!t$, preserving causal correctness (see Fig.~\ref{fig:overview and aggregated results}) and outperforming an ablation without masking (Fig.~\ref{fig:abl-a}).
-Finally, the MLP critic imposes design constraints—fixed-length inputs and a policy chunk length tied to the critic—whereas the Transformer critic avoids these constraints.
+This improvement is not explained by richer input features alone.
+Even with single-step temporal resolution (\texttt{min\_length}=\texttt{max\_length}=1), the Transformer critic in Fig.~\ref{fig:abl-b} still outperforms the \texttt{chunking\_length}=1 baseline in Fig.~\ref{fig:abl-c}, suggesting the gain comes from integrating $N$-step returns and averaging gradients over short trajectories.
+The MLP critic also suffers causal leakage: because it consumes fixed-length segments, $Q(s_t,a_t)$ is effectively conditioned on $(s_t,a_{t:t+n})$, i.e., it can ``peek'' at future actions $a_{t+1:t+n}$~\citep{li2025reinforcement}.
+Our Transformer critic avoids this via a causal mask (each token attends only to $t'\le t$) and outperforms an unmasked ablation (Fig.~\ref{fig:abl-a}).
+Finally, the MLP critic requires fixed-length inputs and couples the policy chunk length to the critic, whereas the Transformer critic removes both constraints.